 Additional Water Quality Metrics.
-The BMC intends to consider developing additional metrics and/or numerical goals to protect the upper aquifer from water quality threats, such as seawater intrusion and chromium-6 contamination.
+The BMC intends to consider developing additional metrics and/or numerical goals as appropriate to protect the upper aquifer from water quality threats, such as seawater intrusion and chromium-6 contamination.
+An Upper Aquifer Water Level Profile has been developed as described in Section 7.5 for this annual report.